CHAPTER 12 – PERSONALITY, ITS ASPECTS AND ATTRIBUTES

 So, we find that a certain portion of ego remains with most people who follow the path to God.
 Gradually, over the days and years that you pray, meditate, and serve God, you will find that the negative aspects of personality will diminish.
 You can afford to lose them.
 You will be far better without them and you will bring happiness to yourself and to others as you cause them to disappear.
 Then you will be able to develop those concepts of personality that are positive and helpful to you as they will enable you to relate to your environment, your society, and all the personal relationships with which you deal each day in a positive, peaceful, and relaxed manner.

 By allowing negative aspects of ego to die and nurturing positive aspects of personality, you will be maintaining the barrier between your essential attributes that constitute a human and those negative forces that seek to destroy.
 Such a barrier will be strong but you and your personality will undergo a change, an improvement, as you diminish those negative aspects and increase the positive ones.
-Once you have developed the positive attributes to a certain degree, however, there will be a reached a point where depression will set in.
+Once you have developed the positive attributes to a certain degree, however, there will be a point where depression will set in.
 That depression will be the result of a call sent out by the soul for improvement to be made in the God aspect of the psyche.
 The soul will send out the call and personality will seek to react by sending out an answering call that confirms that all is well or, in the case under consideration, the personality is unable so to respond and thus turmoil is set up in the emotional content of the individual.

 That emotional response will be the cause of depression experienced by the person.
 That depression will remain for however long it takes for the individual concerned to respond and to take whatever steps are necessary to release and expand within him the God-force that must be set free.
 The feeling of depression will cause feelings of unhappiness, generally, with the direction that the life of the individual is following and will cause much thought to be expended upon whether one is following the correct course of employment, whether the family environment is correctly established, and, ultimately, what changes can be wrought to bring a feeling of happiness and contentment again to that person.